kiellozada223/ML_Pipeline_Project_Airfoil_Noise_Prediction/README.md

+## Project: Build an ML Pipeline for Airfoil Noise Prediction with Apache Spark

 #### In this project i developed a modified version of the NASA Airfoil Self Noise dataset.
 Cleaned this dataset, by dropping the duplicate rows, and removing the rows with null values.
 Created an ML pipeline to create a model that will predict the SoundLevel based on all the other columns.
 Evaluated the model and towards the end you will persist the model.

 ## Objectives